Bart-0110/BuildToolsGUI/readme.md

 The goal for this is, when it's finished, to be an easy to use, self-contained BuildTools GUI for Windows.
 It will check for and automatically setup the proper environment for BuildTools to run in, as well as automatically check for and download updates to the BuildTools jar itself.
-It is currently about 70% done.
+It is currently working on 64 bit systems, there seems to be some issues when running with a 32 bit JVM.
+This seems to be a BuildTools.jar issue, though.

 Building
 --------